joshuaskelly/wick/README.md

 ## What _exactly_ does it do?

+Lets walk through a concrete example.

-Lets say we have binary data that is a sequence of records that are represented by a string name and an integer id.
-We can create a simple C struct representation of this data in record.h.
+Say we have binary data that is a sequence of records that are represented by a string name and an integer id.
+We can write a simple C struct representation of this data.

 ```C
 // record.h